Softmotions/ncms/ncms-docs/ncms-docs-en/doc/ui/am/webref/webref.rst

     Web resource URL on the :ref:`page management UI <pmgr>`

-In this example, a page address https://tools.ietf.org/rfc/rfc6901.txt was specified as a resource
+In this example, a page address https://tools.ietf.org/rfc/rfc6901.txt was specified as the resource

 Using in the markup
 -------------------